-Note that information collected through informal channels is not structured nor complete, yet it might be insightful.
+Note that information collected through informal channels may not be structured or complete, yet it might be insightful.
 Therefore, it can be treated as supplementary reference to formally collected information.

 5.1.2.11 Insights from Integrated Information

 To effectively staff and manage workforce risks, consider both internal and external factors.
 Analyse employment market data, internal workforce metrics, and qualitative information.
 External data provides insights into internal circumstances.
 Interpreting internal data against market benchmarks adds meaning.
 For example, turnover rates should be compared to the market average.
 Consider normal turnover rates when market trends indicate increased demand and talent shortages.